paulmossman/easy-aws-privacy-vpn/docs/Comparision.md

 ## Commercial VPN

-Various prices, but the cheapest option for heavy use.
-Also easiest to setup.
+Various prices, but generally flat rate for unlimited use and discounted for 1+ year terms.

 ## "free" AWS EC2 OpenVPN solution

+It isn't always free...

 ### AWS Data Transfer